Aarushi-Pandey/markdown-previewer/README.markdown

 User Story #6: When my markdown previewer first loads, the default markdown in the #editor field should be rendered as HTML in the #preview element.

 Optional Bonus (you do not need to make this test pass): My markdown previewer interprets carriage returns and renders them as br (line break) elements.

+Link to the youtube video which helped me make this- https://www.youtube.com/watch?v=xfPC4-v4tIk&t=185s

+This was my submission for that project.